Are you planning to visit Tulum? Great choice it is a favourite destination in Mexico. Let us share with you why you should visit Tulum.

 Latest Guest Review: Location is good.
 Receptionists are the BEST!
 Always super nice, helpful and professional.
 Outstanding!
 The hotel is beautiful, transmits a really cool vibe with the music and its style.
 Rooms and beds are huge and extremely comfortable.
 Breakfast is great.
 They’ve even prepared for us a “take away” one when we left early for an excursion.
 They were extremely helpful with transfer issues and everything!
 Highly recommended!
 Thank you guys!

 Hotel Posada 06 Tulum located at Calle Andromeda Oriente entre Gemini sur e satelite sur.
 This 3 star 12 room hotel offers an outdoor pool and jacuzzi.
 It is located in the town between the Caribbean Sea and the Quintana Roo National Park.
 It offers stylish rooms with free WiFi and views of the pool.
+Adults only.

 Latest Guest Review: “Very close to the busy Main Street but located in a quiet street so ideal for a good night’s rest. beautiful and big room, good bed, nice pool and vibe. plenty of parking on the street. breakfast simple but good.
 Would definitely recommend!”